geovanigaldemsugar/streaming/README.md

 # Streaming 📺
 #### Create your own media/streaming service at home using Sandarr, Radarr, Qbittorrent and Jellyfin.

-## Requirements
+## Recommended
-1. Decent Computer/Server
+1. Decent Computer/Server (personally running on a old dell i3 2nd genn with 4gb Ram)
+2. 1TB SSD or Fast HDD

 ## Quickstart
 ### installation
-you need to have an idea where you want your media server/streaming to run. you can run it on your personal computer (which i dont reccomended unless you have a extra HDD attached).
+You need to have an idea where you want your media server/streaming to run. you can run it on your personal computer (which i don't recommended unless you have a extra HDD attached).
 Currently i use my PC, with a seperate drive with ubuntu server installed.
 You don't have to install a serperate os or anything as the applications themselves are dockerized for us.
-So that means you can also run them on windows(not that they dont have a windows versions though), running these applications with docker make setup much easier and less risky in case you break something (configs etc...).
+So that means you can also run them on windows(not that they don't have a windows versions though), running these applications with docker make setup much easier and less risky in case you break something (configs etc...).

 #### Docker
 Installing [Docker Engine](https://docs.docker.com/engine/install/) is a must.
 Docker allows us to run bare bone VMs that containerizes an application on our system, docker just works everywhere which is its usefull.